 The Chagos is home to one of the globe’s most delicate and spectacular marine habitats.
 The Chagos archipelago is a collection of 55 small island chains surrounded by 60,000 square kilometers of coastal ecosystems and the purest ocean water on earth.

 The territory’s marine environment, tropical coral reefs, and archipelagos shelter various aquatic and land animals.
-It comprises the Great Chagos Bank, which is the world’s biggest surviving coral atoll.
+It comprises the Great Chagos Bank, the world’s biggest surviving coral atoll.

 Furthermore, Chagos boasts a large colony of the few mating seabirds in the tropical Indian Ocean and is eight times richer in reef fish population than elsewhere in the Indian Ocean.